-1 Tie-down eyes
+Tie-down eves

-Secure loose loads with an approved lashing net or a tarp.
+Secure loose loads with an approved lashing net or

 Always fasten the lashing net or tarp to all available cargo tie-down points.
 Make sure that the fastening hooks are secured against accidental opening.

 If your vehicle is equipped with loading rails in the cargo compartment floor, you can place lashing rods directly in front of and behind the load.
 The lashing rods directly absorb the potential shifting forces.